-Generally speaking, if you are getting a divorce there are two subjects that should be at the top of your list of important ones to consider before beginning your case.
+Generally speaking, if you are getting a divorce, two subjects should be at the top of your list of important ones to consider before beginning your case.
 The first is children.
-If you are a divorcing parent then your kids and your rights to make decisions on their behalf, your ability to spend time with him or her as well as how you are able to support him or her should be paramount.
-Every other issue, from my experience representing folks in divorce cases, will take a back seat to your kids.
+If you are a divorcing parent, then your kids and your rights to make decisions on their behalf, your ability to spend time with them, and how you can support them should be paramount.
+From my experience representing folks in divorce cases, every other issue will take a back seat to your kids.

 The other critical subject that you should be aware of as you head into a divorce case is property.
 Property can be subdivided into two columns: community property and separate property.
-Community property is property that you and your spouse acquired during the course of your marriage.
-This is income from your jobs, property that you purchased or improvements made on that property.
-There is a presumption in Texas that all property owned by you and your spouse during a divorce is community property.
+Community property is a property that you and your spouse acquired during your marriage.
+This is income from your jobs, property that you purchased, or improvements made on that property.
+In Texas, there is a presumption that all property owned by you and your spouse during a divorce is community property.

-In order to buck the community property presumption and prove that a piece of property or income is separate you must be able to show that the property/income was owned by you prior to your marriage.
-However, if the property was acquired during the course of your marriage and you can prove that it was gifted to you as an individual or inherited by you as an individual then these circumstances will overcome the community property presumption as well.
+To buck the community property presumption and prove that a piece of property or income is separate, you must be able to show that you owned the property/income before your marriage.
+However, suppose the property was acquired during your marriage, and you can prove that it was gifted to you as an individual or inherited by you as an individual.
+In that case, these circumstances will also overcome the community property presumption.

-In the midst of this discussion we have not brought up the dreaded word “debt” as of yet.
-If you are anything like most families in the United States you have, not only some debt, but a great deal of debt.
+Amid this discussion, we have not brought up the dreaded word "debt" yet.
+Suppose you are anything like most families in the United States.
+You have not only some debt but a great deal of debt.
 These types of debt can range from credit cards to mortgages and all sorts of accounts and lines of credit in between.
-Much of the day that you may have accumulated has been in place since before your marriage, but some of it came about as a result of joint decisions made by you and your spouse.
+Much of the day that you may have accumulated has been in place since before your marriage, but some of it came about due to joint decisions made by you and your spouse.

-In today’s blog post from the Law Office of Bryan Fagan, PLLC, I would like to share some thoughts with you on this topic.
-Since debt is a reality for most of you reading this blog it needs to be discussed much more than it is right now.
-Property may be more fun to talk about, but from my experience a lot of people have more debt than property as you enter into a divorce.
-This is especially true if you are a younger individual going through the divorce process.
-If you have every wondered what will happen to your debt when you file for divorce you need not wonder anymore.
+In today's blog post from the Law Office of Bryan Fagan, PLLC, I would like to share some thoughts with you on this topic.
+Since debt is a reality for most of you reading this blog, it needs to be discussed much more than now.
+Property may be more fun to talk about, but from my experience, many people have more debt than property as you enter into a divorce.
+This is especially true if you are a younger individual going through a divorce.
+If you have ever wondered what will happen to your debt when you file for divorce, you need not wonder anymore.

 Does community property mean that there is a thing called community debt?

-We spent a great deal of time in the opening section of today’s blog discussing the basics of community property law.
-It would make sense on many levels for there to be community debt as well, right?
+We spent a great deal of time in the opening section of today's blog discussing the basics of community property law.
+It would make sense on many levels for there to be community debt.

-When we are discussing debt in the context of a Texas divorce, the best way to think about it is that the debt that you or your spouse has incurred will continue on after the divorce with the person who is in possession of the property the debt is attached to.
-For instance, if a loan was taken out on your vehicle last year that debt would go to you after your divorce is finalized.
-Let’s discuss just how this happens.
+When we discuss debt in the context of a Texas divorce, the best way to think about it is that the debt you or your spouse has incurred will continue after the divorce with the person who owns the property the debt is attached to.
+For instance, if a loan were taken out on your vehicle last year, that debt would go to you after your divorce is finalized.
+Let's discuss just how this happens.

-If you went to a car dealership and purchased a vehicle on credit then you signed a great deal of paperwork that obligated you to pay the creditor for your car loan a certain amount of money per month in the form of a car payment.
-In the eventthat you went down to the dealership, purchased the car and financed the car through the dealership without your spouse’s signature appearing on the loan then that debt is yours.
-You are responsible for it during your marriage and it will be yours after the marriage as well.
+If you went to a car dealership and purchased a vehicle on credit, then you signed a great deal of paperwork that obligated you to pay the creditor for your car loan a certain amount of money per month in the form of a car payment.
+If you went down to the dealership, purchased the car, and financed the car through the dealership without your spouse's signature appearing on loan, then that debt is yours.
+You are responsible for it during your marriage, and it will be yours after the marriage as well.

-When do you become responsible for the actions of your spouse if he or she takes out a loan?
+When do you become responsible for your spouse's actions if they take out a loan?

-The previous example that we discussed with the car purchased on credit is pretty straightforward I think.
+I think the previous example that we discussed with the car purchased on credit is pretty straightforward.
 Now we will venture into murkier waters.
-In the event that your spouse takes out a loan in their name but does so to pay for items related to raising of your children or the upkeep of your home and/or your spouse was acting on your behalf in taking out the loan then you could be responsible for the loan even if your name does not appear anywhere in the loan’s paperwork.
+If your spouse takes out a loan in their name but does so to pay for items related to raising your children or the upkeep of your home, your spouse was acting on your behalf in taking out the loan.
+You could be responsible for the loan even if your name does not appear anywhere in the loan's paperwork.

 Who is managing the property that the debt is associated with?

-To figure out who is ultimately going to be responsible for a certain debt in your life, you will need to first determine which person, you or your spouse, is actually in control of the property associated with that debt.
-The State of Texas treats your separate property as well as community property that would have counted for separate property had you never gotten married as property that you have exclusive control of.
+To figure out who will ultimately be responsible for a particular debt in your life, you will need first to determine which person, you or your spouse is actually in control of the property associated with that debt.
+The State of Texas treats your separate property, and community property that would have counted for the separate property had you never gotten married as property of which you have exclusive control.
 Think about your income or money you win in a lawsuit as examples of this sort of property.